 Unmet Needs Workshop

-Our close partnership with clinicians means we are able to invite researchers to Innovation Clinics where they can present their innovations to a panel of clinicians for feedback.
+Our close partnership with clinicians means we are able to invite researchers to Unmet Needs Workshops where they can present their innovations to a panel of clinicians for feedback.
 These ‘Dragon’s Den’ style events mean researchers can get valuable insights into early-stage innovations, particularly into the possible changes that might be required before innovations would be suitable for clinical application.